 We introduced the supplemental employee retirement plan in 2005 for normal employer contributions to the defined contribution plan that exceed the restrictions imposed by the Income Tax Act (Canada) in any given year.
 Interest income is credited to each individual's supplementary account at the end of each fiscal year, based on a rate of (a) the prior year's annual rate of increase in the consumer price index plus 4% or (b) 9% (whichever is lower), multiplied by the beginning account balance for the year.
-As the annual rate of increase in the consumer price index plus 2%, a rate of 6% was applied to the account balance for 2018.
+As the annual rate of increase in the consumer price index in the 2019 fiscal year was 2.3%, a rate of 6.3% was applied to the account balance for 2019.

-Our total cost for the supplemental plan in 2018 was \$904,148.
-The accrued liability under the supplemental plan was \$5,596,796 as at December 31, 2018.
+Our total cost for the supplemental plan in 2019 was \$1,089,885.
+The accrued liability under the supplemental plan was \$6,696,066 as at December 31, 2019.